wp-plugins/guerrillas-legal-pages/readme.txt

 == Description ==

-This is a plugin that adds legal and privacy policy pages to your website.
+This is a plugin that automatically adds legal and privacy policy pages to your website.
 Each page is already pre-populated with your website's name and URL.
+All you need to do is install the plugin and each page is automatically created, no extra lifting by you.

 **Pages included**